gravitational/workshop/gravity_upgrade.md

 * gravitational.io/web-assets:5.5.50-dev.9 1.3MB
 ```

-But if we look at the packages on our nodes package store, the new packages aren't present:
+But if we look at the packages on our nodes package store, the new packages aren't shown.
 ```
 root@kevin-test1:~/build# gravity --insecure package list